UCaaS vs. CCaaS: What’s the Key Difference?

 Suppose your business has specific communication needs, like integrations with older and on-premise systems.
 In that case, you may need vendor support to achieve these customizations and ensure the solution fully meets your requirements.

-What about UCaaS?
+What Is UCaaS?

 UCaaS, or Unified Communications as a Service, is designed to streamline internal communication by integrating various communication tools into one cohesive platform.